Isaias Wreaks Havoc on Northeast, Causing Widespread Damage, Power Outages

-Tropical Storm Isaias (ees-ah-EE-ahs) brought high winds, torrential rainfall, widespread power outages, and multiple tornados as it moved up the East Coast on Tuesday after making landfall as a Category 1 hurricane last night in North Carolina.
-At least three deaths have already been linked to the storm.
+Tropical Storm Isaias (“ees-ah-EE-ahs”) brought high winds, torrential rainfall, widespread power outages, and multiple tornados as it moved up the East Coast on Tuesday after making landfall as a Category 1 hurricane last night in North Carolina.
+At least three deaths have been linked to the storm so far.

 Below is what we know, updated as we know it.